hemendrameena/WnCC_WebDevelopment_Project/README.md

 In this I have improved the previous Assignment and make the site responsive, added night mode feature to it and some other features.

 ## Assignment 3
-In this I have learned about Angular and how single page websites are made.
-I have also covered basics of Typescript while doing this assignment.
 In this assignment I have made a website contating Recipes of different foods of India. <a href="https://recipeapp-abb54.web.app/home">This</a> is the link for the website made in this assignment.